15 Dietitian Side Hustles to Earn an Extra $1000 Per Month

 Want to make more money as a dietitian or nutritionist?
 Here are 15 nutrition side hustles you can do to earn an extra $1000 per month:

-1. Create a digital product
+1. Create a Digital Product

 Digital products include things like e-books, pdf copies of nutrition guides or recipes books and more!

-Digital products are a great dietitian side hustle because they are relatively easy to create and start selling.
+Digital products are a great dietitian side hustle because they are relatively simple to create and start selling.
 Aside from the upfront work of creating the product, once it’s done you can continue to sell it over and over again.
 Simply put the product up on your website, add a way for people to purchase it, market it to your audience and you’re good to go!

 Ideas: